 Computer science is about creating innovative solutions to complex, real-world problems.
 Students in this major study step-by-step computational methods for solving problems by encoding, storing, tracking and transforming information.
 Computer science is much broader than just programming.
 It is informed by the theory and architecture of computing devices, and the tools and practices used to design and implement software.

 The computer science major at CSU provides students a broad background in the field while simultaneously allowing students to focus on specific areas.
-In addition to a general computer science degree with the option for a minor in a field of their choice, we offer the following concentrations:
+We offer the following concentrations:

 - Artificial Intelligence and Machine Learning